dftbplus/recipes/docs/electronicdynamics/driving.rst

 Driving electronic dynamics with external fields
 ************************************************

+[Input: `recipes/electronicdynamics/driving/`]

-In this chapter we will describe how to drive the Q band of chlorophyll a using both a continuous and pulsed laser.
+In this section we will describe how to drive the Q band of chlorophyll a using both a continuous and pulsed laser.
 The first step is to find the transition dipole moment direction of the Q band.
 This is done using the ``calc_timeprop_maxpoldir`` script either available after `make install` of